IF...THEN...ELSE Statements

 IF...THEN...ELSE

-You can extend an IF statement with an ELSE block to handle the case where the condition is false.
+You can extend an IF statement with an ELSE block to handle the case where the condition evaluates to 0.

 Syntax: